MudassirQuraishi/Minimalistic_Real_Time_Chat_Evivve/readme.md

 ![App Screenshot](Public/assests/images/landing_page.png)

 ---
 ## Overview

-This project is a real-time chat application leveraging Node.js, Express, Mongoose, and MongoDB for database storage, with JWT for secure authentication.
-It enables instant messaging between users and utilizes various technologies for a seamless chat experience.
+-   This project is a realtime chat application leveraging Node.js, Express, Mongoose and MongoDB for database storage, with JWT for secure authentication, and Socket.io for real-time  chat experience.
+It enables instant messaging between users and utilzie technologies for a seamless chat experience.

 ---
 ## Features